niess/calzone/docs/source/geometry.rst

    ..

 There can be only one root volume in a geometry.
-However, the geometry :external:py:class:`dict` might contain an additional :python:`"materials"` key, for describing the geometry materials.
+However, the geometry :external:py:class:`dict` might contain the additional :python:`"materials"` and :python:`"meshes"` keys, for describing the geometry materials and specific triangle meshes.
 The corresponding structure is summarised below, in :numref:`tab-geometry-items`.

 .. _tab-geometry-items: